![]() | http://people.csail.mit.edu/jaffer/convect |

 Skin-Friction and Forced Convection from Rough and Smooth Plates

-Turbulent Mixed Convection from an Isothermal Plate
+Mixed Convection From an Isothermal Rough Plate .

 In the temperature versus time graphs in the supplementary files, the green, blue, and black traces are the plate, (insulated) back, and ambient temperatures respectively.
 The upper red trace is a simulation of the plate temperature with the back and average ambient temperatures as inputs.
 The middle red trace is a simulation of the back temperature with the plate and ambient temperatures as inputs.
 The lower red line is the ambient temperature averaged over the measurement period.

 The diamonds on the plate temperature trace mark the beginning and end of the measurement period, the ending temperature difference with ambient being at most half of the peak temperature difference with ambient.
-The simulated plate temperature is reset to the real plate temperature at the first diamond.

 Underneath each temperature graph is a graph of the air velocity versus time for mixed convection runs and Rayleigh number versus time for natural convection runs.